-It is a good idea to retain the original machine shipping carton as well as its inner packing and blocking materials or any storage and shipment which may be required.
+It is a good idea to retain the original machine shipping carton as well as its inner packing and blocking materials for any storage and shipment which may be required.

-- 1. If the machine is functional, flush the formulation system in accordance with the instructions under MAINTENANCE.
-Drain the Formulation Tank by removing the Formulation Tank Cap (Fig. 10 Ref.
-4) from the tank neck, removing the Drain Plug from the bottom of the Formulation Tank and than tilting the machine using a rotary motion to cause all the formulation to be removed.
+1. If the machine is functional, flush the formulation system in accordance with the instructions under MAINTENANCE.
+Drain the Formulation Tank by removing the Formulation Tank Cap from the tank neck.
+Then remove the Drain Plug from the bottom of the Formulation Tank.
+Using a rotary motion to drain all of the formulation.
 Rinse the inside of the Formulation Tank using one of the liquids specified for FLUSHING under MAINTENANCE.
-When all the liquid has been removed from the Formulation Tank, re-install the Drain Plug and the Formulation Tank Cap. - 2.
-Drain the Fuel Tank (Fig. 16 Ref.
-4) by removing the Fuel Tank Cap (Fig. 10 Ref.6) carefully counterclockwise (CCW), removing the Fuel Tank Plug and tilting the machine using a rotary motion to cause all the fuel to be removed.
+When all of the liquid has been removed from the Formulation Tank, re-install the Drain Plug and the Formulation Tank Cap.

+2. Drain the Fuel Tank by removing the Fuel Tank Cap.
+Remove the Fuel Tank Plug and drain the tank in the same manner as done in the previous step for the formulation.

 Re-install the Fuel Tank Plug and the Fuel Tank Cap.
-Then PUMP repeatedly with the IGNITION SWITCH held on until no further firing occurs and no further fuel is observed in the Antechamber of the engine.
-This will clear out any fuel left in the lines or in the Fuel Valve. - 3.
-Remove the Battery from the battery container and store the Battery in a cool dry place. - 4.
-Store the machine in a cool dry place and if the original carton is not available, cover the machine to avoid any accumulation of dust or dirt. - 5.
-When the original carton and its inner packing and blocking materials are not available and the machine is to be shipped long distances or by commercial carrier, considerable care must be taken in packaging to avoid damage in transit.
-The machine must be held against rocking, shifting or bouncing in the carton.
+Then PUMP repeatedly with the IGNITION SWITCH held until no further firing occurs and no further fuel is observed in the Antechamber of the engine.
+This will clear out any fuel left in the lines or in the carburetor.

+3. Remove the Batteries from the battery holder and store the Battery in a cool dry place.

+4. Position the Power Selector switch on the rear of the machine into the OFF position.

+5. Store the machine in a cool dry place.
+If the original carton is not available, cover the machine to avoid accumulation of dust or dirt.

+6. When the original carton and its inner packing and blocking materials are not available and the machine is to be shipped long distances or by commercial carrier, considerable care must be taken in packaging to avoid damage in transit.
+The machine must be held in place to prevent rocking, shifting or bouncing in the carton.

 IT IS AGAINST FEDERAL LAW TO SHIP INSECTICIDES AND FLAMMABLE LIQUIDS IN AN UNMARKED, NON-D.O.T.
 APPROVED CONTAINER WITHOUT PROPER LABELING AND U.N.
 NUMBER.

-IF FOR ANY REASON IT BECOMES NECESSARY TO RETURN YOUR MACHINE TO OUR FACTORY, MAKE CERTAIN THAT THE FORMUALTION AND FUEL TANKS HAVE BEEN DRAINED AND FLUSHED AS DESCRIBED ABOVE.
-IF A MACHINE IS RECEIVED THAT HAS NOT BEEN DRAINED AND FLUSHED, A SERVICE FEE WILL BE CHARGED FOR DOING SO.
+IF FOR ANY REASON IT BECOMES NECESSARY TO RETURN YOUR MACHINE TO OUR FACTORY, MAKE CERTAIN THAT THE FORMULATION AND FUEL TANKS HAVE BEEN DRAINED AND FLUSHED AS DESCRIBED ABOVE.
+IF A MACHINE IS RECEIVED THAT HAS NOT BEEN DRAINED AND FLUSHED, A SERVICE FEE WILL BE CHARGED FOR DRAINING AND PROPERLY DISPOSING OF THE CONTENTS.